vuejs/vuex/docs/en/structure.md

 3. Mutations must be synchronous, and the only side effects they produce should be state mutation.
 4. All asynchronous logic such as data fetching should be performed in actions.

-The nice thing about Vuex actions and mutations is that **they are just functions with no external dependencies**.
+The nice thing about Vuex actions and mutations is that **they are just functions**.
 As long as you follow these rules, it's up to you how to structure your project.
 The simplest Vuex instance can even be declared [in a single file](https://github.com/vuejs/vuex/blob/master/examples/counter/vuex.js)!
 However, this is unlikely to suffice for any serious project, so here are some recommended structures depending on the scale of your app.

 ### Simple Project